-Rolling Hills Medical is an industry leader in comprehensive knee pain treatment.
-As an integrated medical facility, our team of multi-disciplinary orthopedic specialists work together to develop individualized treatment plans for each patient.
+Rolling Hills Medical is an industry leader in comprehensive knee pain treatment in Torrance.
+As an integrated medical facility, our team of multi-disciplinary orthopedic surgeons and specialists work together to develop individualized treatment plans for each patient.
 Treatment for knee pain can range from conservative options to advanced surgical techniques.
 Our team of knee specialists will provide accurate diagnosis and offer their expert opinions for pain relief and recovery.

 The knee is the largest joint in the body and is often prone to injury.
 Knee problems can range from minor swelling to severe pain.
 The most common injuries often involve fractures, dislocation, tears of surrounding tissue, or a combination of multiple injuries.
-Our knee specialists have helped thousands of patients recover from a wide range of knee conditions, including:
+Our knee specialists and sports medicine doctors have helped thousands of patients recover from a wide range of knee conditions, including:

 Ligaments are tough and flexible connective tissue between bones and cartilage.
 There are four ligaments in the knee that are prone to injury: the ACL, LCL, MCL, and PCL.
 Knee ligament injuries often cause immense pain and result in decreased mobility.